-Date of Deposit: The date on which you last deposited an amount toward the scheme
+Date of Deposit: The date on which you last deposited an amount toward the scheme.

-Deposit Amount: The amount deposited
+Deposit Amount: Put in the amount deposited

 Principle Amount at Year End: Here, the total amount from the end of the previous year is added to the amount deposited in the current year.
-For example, in the second row, the formula would be D3 + G2, the numbers progress on each row
+For example, in the second row, the formula would be D3 + G2.
+The numbers progress on each row.

 Total Amount at Year End: Add principle amount and current year’s interest.
 E2 + F2